2D Charts

 Line Chart

-A linechart.
+A linechart with custom colors for products.
 There are optional controls to change the variables on the x and or y axis.
 It is also possible to change the faceting, the grouping variable, the aggregation variable (if there are multiple y values per x value) as well as filters.
+Try the Y Transform dropdown — in addition to log, z-score, cumulative, etc., there are smoothing transforms: EWMA (exponentially weighted moving average), EWMSTD (exponentially weighted moving standard deviation), and SMA (simple moving average).
+Each smoothing option shows a parameter input for weight or window size.
 See here for LineChart examples

 Plot Attributes